Signals Feed

 |---|---|---|---|

-Per-visitor frames carry the same VisitorContext shape as the REST Signals API, plus stream metadata:
+Per-visitor frames carry the same VisitorContext shape as the REST Signals API, plus stream metadata.
+The context object below is abridged — the full shape is on the Signals API page:

 {